From Maine, with Love: The Story of SoPo Seafood

 “We ship all of our products overnight via next-day air,” Brown explained.
 “And because we are getting the seafood directly from local fishermen and shellfish farmers the day it is pulled from the water, we can ensure our customers are getting the most pristine seafood possible.
-We want to provide our customers with the opportunity to have the freshest, restaurant-quality seafood in the comfort of their own homes.
-I don’t know of any other seafood company that can provide that.”
+We want to provide our customers with the opportunity to have the freshest, restaurant-quality seafood in the comfort of their own homes.”

 Impeccable Quality Seafood Sets SoPo Seafood Apart